ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 TBD

-#### Fetch GroupInfo {#ev-fetchgroupinfo}
+#### Fetch group information {#ev-fetchgroupinfo}

 **Event type**: `ds.fetch_groupinfo`

-TODO: Note that this is not a proposal

-Group members or follower servers can use this event to request a GroupInfo object from the Hub.
-The GroupInfo object allows clients to join a room, either via Welcome (if the clients have received a Welcome message), or via external commit.
+Group members or follower servers can use this event to request group information from the Hub.
+Up-to-date group information is required for clients to be able to add themselves to a group via the `ds.group_update` event.
+The group info returned to the sender includes any pending proposals.

 ~~~tls
 struct {